 Since 2002, the Vermont Public Access Greeter Program has expanded operation to accesspoints at 32 lakes and ponds statewide, and those numbers are increasing annually.
-The total number of inspected watercrafts has increased since the program's inception, with 404 inspected in 2002 to 41,599 in 2020.
-In 2020, Greeters intercepted and removed 666 instances of aquatic invasive species.
-A large number of intercepts were Eurasian watermilfoil; this is similar to what was found in 2019.
+The total number of inspected watercrafts has increased since the program's inception, with 404 inspected in 2002 to 31,052 in 2022.
+In 2022, Greeters intercepted and removed 530 instances of aquatic invasive species.
+Of these AIS intercepts, 451 were Eurasian watermilfoil.

 Boat Access Greeter Duties